johnnyzhoujz/Refinery/README.md

 - ✅ Not locked to any observability platform (LangSmith, Langfuse, OpenTelemetry, custom)
 - ✅ Bring your own traces, prompts, and evals

-**What Refinery does today (open source):**
+**What Refinery does today:**
 Analyzes failures and generates ranked hypotheses for potential fixes with confidence scores and evidence.

-**What Refinery will do in the future (not open source):**
+**What Refinery will do in the future:**
-Provide an experiment lab environment to validate whether proposed fixes actually improve your agent system.
+Provide an experiment lab environment to statistically prove whether proposed fixes actually improve your agent system.

 ---